 A View is a top level Package within a model.
-It can be categorized by purpose, such as Use Case View, Component View or Deployment View, the purpose being indicated using different icon types.
-Views are used to contain Packages, diagrams and elements - the building blocks of your model.
+It can be categorized by purpose, such as Use Case View, Component View or Deployment View, the purpose being indicated by using different types of icon.
+Views are used to add an optional level of grouping of Packages, diagrams and elements - the building blocks of your model.